NouraBader-45/gp/Sprint 2 — Without Pipeline/README.md

 1. Receive live mirrored network traffic.
 2. Continuously observe network activity.
-3. Process the received traffic using existing traffic-processing tools.
+3. Process the received traffic using existing traffic-processing technologies when required.
 4. Extract the monitoring information required by the system.
 5. Convert the required information into a structured format.
 6. Make the resulting monitoring information available to backend and user-interface components.

 The project will not implement low-level packet-capture functionality from scratch.

+A preliminary Python implementation is included in `traffic_monitor.py` to demonstrate that live network traffic can be captured and selected packet information can be processed programmatically.

+More detailed traffic or flow processing will be added only if required by later system components.
+The appropriate processing tool will be selected after practical validation.

 ### 4.3 Suricata IDS Integration